-Investors poured nearly $8 billion dollars into synthetic biology last year.
-This company is leading the field.
+Investors poured nearly $8 billion .into synthetic biology last year.
+This company is leading the field

 When COVID-19 hit last year, Twist adapted its technology to develop a synthetic control version of the virus, which has been used by numerous labs to create and validate tests for COVID-19 and its variants.
 This earned Twist a place on Fast Company’s list of the 10 Most Innovative Biotech Companies of 2021.
 But the applications of Twist’s DNA go far beyond COVID-19, from fighting cancer to storing episodes of your favorite Netflix show.

 On this week’s Most Innovative Companies podcast, Twist Bioscience cofounder and CEO Emily Leproust talks about how her company is empowering the entire ecosystem of synthetic biology, which is booming.
-Last year, investors poured nearly $8 billion dollars into related companies.
+Last year, investors poured nearly $8 billion into related companies.

 “Synthetic biology companies use our DNA to do cool stuff,” says Leproust.
 “We provide the picks and shovels, and our customers are digging for gold.”